SIMEXP/Repo2Data/README.md

 ### Docker

-You will need to create a folder on your machine (containing a `data_requirement.json`) that the Docker container will access, so `Repo2Data` can pull the data inside it, after you can use:
+You will need to create a folder on your machine (containing a `data_requirement.json`) that the Docker container will access so `Repo2Data` can pull the data inside it, after you can use:
 ```
 sudo docker run -v /PATH/TO/FOLDER:/data repo2data
 ```